northern-information/mapcorps.net/collections/_logs/002-one-face.md

 Trent describes recent live codings: triggering "longer samples" as opposed to one-shots,

 > Ryan silently wonders: are these like loops, maybe slices?
 Does a network of hidden parameters depend on when triggers arise?
-Is this sequencing sequences? sequencing sequencers?
+Is this sequencing sequences?
+Sequencing sequencers?

 Now we see the field, a geometric playground of aluminum, punctuated by inlets, outlets, corpora parametric.
 A golf course for tiny aliens.